michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 47. There was then no king in Edom: a deputy was king.

-48. Jehoshaphat made ships of Tharshish to go to Ophir for gold: but they went not; for the ships were broken at Ezion–geber.made…: or, had ten ships
+48. Jehoshaphat made ships of Tharshish to go to Ophir for gold: but they went not; for the ships were broken at Ezion–geber.

 49. Then said Ahaziah the son of Ahab unto Jehoshaphat, Let my servants go with thy servants in the ships.
 But Jehoshaphat would not.